Australian police have a control order for Harun Causevic, who has not been found guilty of terrorism.

 Police were concerned Causevic might be a close friend of Numan Haider, a young man who was shot dead by police after he attacked them with a knife.
 Some police officers had seen Causevic carrying a black-and-white flag with Arabic writing on it.
 Similar writing appears on the Islamic State flag, though it also appears on the flag of Saudi Arabia.

 Conventional wisdom tells us that extremists who look like “us” — white Anglo Christian types — can never be terrorists.
 But when it comes to Muslim suspects, popular paranoia is such that it’s easy to generate a media circus, to turn the crazed words from the tweet of some IS twit (or pseudo-IS troll) into prophecy and to superimpose on the actions of any young man or woman a death-cultish intent to decapitate.
-In such an environment, only a brave magistrate would grant Causevic bail
+In such an environment, only a brave magistrate would grant Causevic bail.

 Denied bail, Causevic was placed in a maximum-security unit 23 hours a day with some of the most dangerous and violent prisoners in the state.
 He had no criminal record.
 After more than four months of harrowing detention, the Commonwealth Department of Public Prosecutions announced that

-there was insufficient evidence to continue the prosecution of Mr Causevic for this offence
+there was insufficient evidence to continue the prosecution of Mr Causevic for this offenceand that the charge would be dropped.

 Just how weak was the prosecution’s case is something we are unlikely to find out.
 But it must have been very weak if even the guilty pleas of two teenagers in the UK who were part of a plot couldn’t nail Causevic.
 The police brief was given to Causevic’s lawyers, who insist the evidence against their client was “flimsy”.
 Harun pleaded guilty to the two minor charges, and the matter was adjourned to November, after he was granted bail.